 This is especially true when both spouses contribute equally to their household income and even the untimely death of one wouldn’t result in a financial catastrophe for the other.

-If there’s any question that the passing of one spouse would put an undue strain on the other, you may want to buy at least a modest amount of life insurance that can act as a financial safety net if need be.
+If you think the passing of one spouse would put a strain on the other, you may want to buy at least a modest amount of life insurance as a financial safety net.

 Don’t take any of what’s said above to suggest that Millennials and other young people are completely unware of the existence of life insurance, by the way.

-A LIMRA study from late 2014, for example, found that 75 percent of those who purchase employer-sponsored or -supported life insurance policies at this point are part of Generations X or Y.
+A LIMRA study from late 2014 found that 75 percent of those purchasing employer-sponsored or -supported life insurance policies are part of Generations X or Y.

-Also, a slightly more recent study from the same organization revealed that “a majority” of the women and men who make up those same generations believe they need more life insurance than they currently own.
+Another Limra study revealed that “a majority” of the women and men who make up those same generations believe they need more life insurance coverage.

-Unfortunately, just because a good percentage of younger Americans knows that life insurance is something they can and even should buy to protect their family, many never purchase it.
+Unfortunately, even though many younger Americans know life insurance is something they should buy, many never purchase it.